-This course is designed to educate the student with the social, intellectual, economic, and political developments that have molded the history of America

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+This course is designed to educate the student with the social, intellectual, economic, and political developments that have molded the history of America provided to student on an as-needed basis Pre-Requisite: N/A

 This course is designed to educate the student with the social, intellectual, economic, and political developments that have molded the history of America from the end of the Civil War to the end of the Gulf War.
 This course will emphasize the cause and effect of developments and their influence on the modem America.